-Incentives & Benefits for USTA Texas Community Tennis can be viewed on the chart below and in the 'Quick Links' section.
+Incentives & Benefits for USTA Texas Community Tennis can be viewed on the chart below.
 Additionally, providers will be provided with these digital resources to help them market, manage, and run their programs efficiently:

-Participation Tracker to help them keep their roster and revenue organized
+Participation Tracker to keep rosters and revenue organized

 Online resources to upload program items for USTA Texas